Donald Trump is girding for an intensely personal fight with Hillary Clinton at Sunday night’s debate.

+Trump’s pre-debate surprise likely dashes hopes of Republican establishment leaders who spent the weekend arguing the nominee would be best served if he could turn away from his more volatile instincts.
 The turmoil in Trump’s campaign have tipped the Republican Party into chaos.
 Dozens of elected Republicans in Washington and state capitals around the country have condemned Trump — and many have called for him to step aside.
 His own running mate, Mike Pence, said Saturday he can’t defend Trump’s comments.

 President Barack Obama joined in the condemnation Sunday, saying the comments suggest Trump “doesn’t care much about the basic values.”

 “One of the most disturbing things about this election is just the unbelievable rhetoric coming at the top of the Republican ticket,” Obama said at a campaign event in Chicago for US Senate candidate Tammy Duckworth.
 “I don’t need to repeat it.
 There are children in the room.”

 Meanwhile, Clinton has largely stayed quiet, letting the turmoil in the GOP unfold and preparing to address the controversy publicly for the first time before an audience of millions.

 Trump heads into the debate under intense pressure to deliver a powerful performance that demonstrates regret and remorse for his conduct.
 Only a top-notch showing will help Trump stem the GOP exodus away from his campaign that kicked into full gear Saturday.